gcallah/BookReviews/biggar.md

 to blind hatred than to a disciplined observation of historical data and diagnosis of the problem."
 16

-Another incident of wokeness gone mad described by Biggar involves the claim that hundreds of Indian students at residential schools in Canada were killed and dumped in unmarked graves.
+Another incident of postcolonialism gone mad that Biggar describes involves the claim that hundreds of Indian students at residential schools in Canada were killed and dumped in unmarked graves.
 Despite the fact that "Not a single set of remains of a murdered Indian child in an unmarked grave had been found in Kamloops or elsewhere in Canada.
-Indeed, not a single attempt to disinter an alleged grave has been made," this story continues to circulate as though it werefact.
+Indeed, not a single attempt to disinter an alleged grave has been made," this story continues to circulate as though it were fact.

+The whole field of "postcolonial studies" is, as Biggar sees it, only wears the skin of a scholarly enterprise, as its practitioners are not competent in either philosophy or ethics or history, and so simply treat the evil of colonialism as "axiomatic" and "slavishly" repeat the work of a founder of the field, Edward Said, as "Holy Scripture."

+Biggar offers an example of the fatuousness of the field's practitioners in the efforts to "decolonize" museums.
+For instance, the Kelvingrove Museum in Glasgow installed a permanent exhibition intended to show that Glasgow benefited greatly from the slave trade (with which it was barely involved) and failing to mention the city's much more important role in ending the slave trade.

 ## Tyranny

-Biggar sees this aversion to reason and evidence, at least when they interfere with a politically useful narrative, to contain "the springs of tyranny."
+Biggar sees this aversion to reason and evidence (when they interfere with a politically useful narrative) to contain "the springs of tyranny," since once those are abandoned, the only means left to resolve disagreements is power.
+Thus, "postcolonialists and other 'progressive' zealots assume an aggresive, intimidating, repressive, tyrannical posture."

 The students preferred to protest Rhodes, a white man dead for over a century, to protesting about the looming the humanitarian crisis in South Africa due to a corrupt government.